Lasulux/RETFound_MAE/README.md

 latest experimentation is in the training.ipynb

+**CFP !!!:  Check file names.
+I had to save CSV as XLSX and rename some folders.
+Maybe unnecessary but current code runs like this...**

 Practice materials, tests, original unused py files are in the legacy folder The logs folder contain history of training info for tensorboard visualization output_dir is currently deprecated